karihuang/Coding-Assessment/README.md

 # PMGCodingAssessment

-A program that takes several arguments from the command line.
-The combiner is written in csv_combiner.py file, while the unit testing is included in the test.py.
+A program that takes several input files from the command line and combine them into stdout, with an addition column of the filename.
+The combiner is written in csv_combiner.py file, and the unit testing is included in the test.py.
 Several cases that will be tested are
 <ol>
   <li>If there are missing inputs</li>
   <li>If the file provided is valid and/or exist</li>